jggatc/nexus/README.txt

 Nexus Guide:
-Protect the integrity of the Nexus by maintaining data flow through the node network.
+Protect the integrity of Nexus by maintaining data flow through the node network.

-As the Nexus's gatekeeper, guard the data flow to the Nexus while removing flashing corrupt data.
-Confront the infiltrating bots and repair the nodes damaged by their energy charges to ensure data transmission.
-Manage power reserves used by energy pulses and node repair, power is slowly restored from the network currents and energy surges provide power boost while the energy spikes drain power.
-Nexus's data processing and integration supports its virtual presence, and loss of its digital integrity that threaten system failure results in network shutdown.
+Nexus's virtual presence is supported by its data processing and integration.
+As Nexus's gatekeeper, guard the data flow to Nexus while removing flashing corrupt data.
+Ensure data transmission by confronting the infiltrating bots and repair the nodes damaged by their energy charges.
+To sustain the responsibility, manage power reserves used by energy pulses and node repair, the network current restores power and energy surges provide power boost while energy spikes drain power.
+Nexus's integrity depends on the data, if Nexus senses a threat of system failure it will initiate network shutdown.

 Controls
 Bot forward (UP/KP8/w)